CodeAtCode/freemius-suite/readme.md

 `deploy.sh [your-section]`

-Atuomatically will execute all the rest of scripts with deploying on Fremmius and on WordPress SVN of the free version.
+Automatically will execute all the script suite with deploying on Fremmius and on WordPress SVN of the free version.

 ## package.sh